-If somebody's adipocytes become 100% full due to caloric excess, there are two possibilities.
+If somebody's adipocytes become 100% full due to a chronic caloric excess, there are two possibilities.

 1a: If there is continued caloric excess, no preadipocytes are converted into adipocytes.
 There is no storage capacity available for excess nutrients, so they remain in circulation.
 T2DM has developed = bad.